 - Azucar: This is another popular Azure scanning tool built using PowerShell just like MicroBurst.

-- Cloudsploit: This is a popular open-source tool that can scan multiple types of cloud service providers like Azure, AWS, GCP, OCI, etc.
+- Cloudsploit: This is a popular open-source tool that can scan multiple types of cloud service providers like Azure, AWS, Google Cloud Platform, OCI, etc.

 Step 4: Detect and fix vulnerabilities

 Some of the automated tools may generate false positives.
 So, it is necessary to verify that each one is exploitable before adding it to the report.
 Repeat this process for each layer (network, database, application, etc) that you are testing.